2022 Applying to Graduate School in International Affairs

 SIS participates in the Paul D. Coverdell Fellows Program for Returned Peace Corps Volunteers and the matching program for the Segal AmeriCorps Education Award.

-Priority deadline for Executive Master of International Service program: March 15, 2022
+Priority deadline for on-campus executive master’s program: March 15, 2023

 Standardized Exam Scores: The GRE is not required for master’s applicants, but is required of all PhD applicants.
 The TOEFL, IELTS, PTE, or Duolingo is required for all non-native English speakers.